 Coney Island Prep will follow federal, state, and local guidelines with regards to health and safety to minimize the transmission of COVID-19 in our school community.
-If visitation is determined to be safe, all visitors will be authorized by the Principal or Director of Operations and will be required to sign in to the Main Office.
+If visitation is determined to be safe, all visitors will be authorized by the Principal or Director of Operations and will be required to sign in at the security desk and report to the Main Office.
 Visitors are required to abide by all School policies at all times.

-- Anyone who is not a regular staff member or student of the school will be considered a visitor. - All visitors to the school must sign-in at the security desk and report to CIP's main office. - All visitors should have a visitor's pass at all times so staff members know that they have checked in at the front desk. - Visitors are only permitted to visit a class with the permission of the Principal or their designee. - Teachers are expected not to take class time to discuss individual matters with visitors. - Visitors must avoid disruption of classes or the education environment.
+- Anyone who is not a regular staff member or student of the school will be considered a visitor. - All visitors to the school must sign-in at the security desk and report to CIP's main office.
+All visitors must have a picture ID to present at the security desk. - All visitors should have a visitor's pass at all times so staff members know that they have checked in at the front desk. - Visitors are only permitted to visit a class with the permission of the Principal or their designee. - Teachers are expected not to take class time to discuss individual matters with visitors. - Visitors must avoid disruption of classes or the education environment.
 Visitors may be precluded from visiting a class at the discretion of the Principal or their designee. - Any unauthorized person on school property will be reported to the Principal or Director of Operations.
 Unauthorized persons may be asked to leave.
-The police may be called if an individual does not comply with a request to leave. - All visitors are expected to abide by the rules for public conduct on school property contained in this Handbook, including the requirement to comply with any reasonable orders of school officials. - Visitors are only allowed to use the staff bathrooms, not the student bathrooms. - Visitors who do not abide by School policies may be restricted from CI Prep and/or reported to law enforcement.
+The police may be called if an individual does not comply with a request to leave. - All visitors are expected to abide by the rules for public conduct on school property contained in this Handbook, including the requirement to comply with any reasonable orders of school officials. - Visitors are only allowed to use the staff bathrooms, not the student bathrooms. - Visitors who do not abide by School policies may be restricted from Coney Island Prep and/or reported to law enforcement.